What Can You Sub For Baking Soda

 Q: Is there a vegan substitute for baking soda?

 A: Baking soda itself is vegan.
-When looking for substitutes, ensure that any additional ingredients (like cream of tartar) are also vegan.
+When looking for substitutes, make sure any additional ingredients (like cream of tartar) are also vegan.

 Q: How does altitude affect baking soda substitutions?